kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

   - Razor Wind & Skull Bash - additive +10 to catch rate per toss of a non-safari ball.
   - Roar & Whirlwind - additive +20 to catch rate per toss of a non-safari ball.
   - Take Down - improves the ball factor of non-safari balls by 2.
-  - Water Gun - improves the ball factor of non-safari balls by 4.
   - Egg Bomb - improves the ball factor of non-safari balls by 2 and additive +10 to catch rate per toss of a non-safari ball.